vebynovalisa/fruit-freshness-classification/README.md

-# Group 5: Fruit Freshness Classification, Comparison of CNN Model Performance Using Image Preprocessing Techniques on EfficientNetB0 and ResNet50V2
+# Group 5 — Fruit Freshness Classification: Comparison of CNN Model Performance Using Image Preprocessing Techniques on EfficientNetB0 and ResNet50V2

 A computer vision project comparing CNN model performance for binary fruit freshness classification (**fresh** vs **rotten**), using transfer learning on **EfficientNetB0** and **ResNet50V2**, with and without image preprocessing (Gaussian Blur + CLAHE).